Kerl13/GHA/README.md

 This will create the file `my.cnf` containing the configuration for a GitHub Announcer listening on `0.0.0.0:9090`, and connected on `irc.freenode.net/6667` on channel `#GHA`.
 You can change the listening host with `-lh`, the IRC port with `-ip`, the IRC name of the bot with `-in`.
+You can tell GHA to report error messages to a specific personne using the `-re` option.
 Note that the channel list must be quoted, since `#` is a special character in shell.

 After that, you just need to use: